 Introduction to VBScript Error Handling: Tutorial #14

 In my previous tutorial, we discussed ‘File Objects’ in the VBScript.
-In this tutorial, I will brief you on Error Handling mechanism that is used in the VBScript with methods like VBScript On Error, On Error GoTo 0, On Error Resume Next.
+In this tutorial, I will brief you on the Error Handling mechanism that is used in the VBScript with methods like VBScript On Error, On Error GoTo 0, On Error Resume Next.

-Error Handling is a very useful mechanism of programming languages like VBScript in order to deal with the errors and to continue the execution of the program even after the occurrence of errors inside a program.
+Error Handling is a very useful mechanism of programming languages like VBScript in order to deal with errors and to continue the execution of the program even after the occurrence of errors inside a program.

 What You Will Learn:

 Error Prevention is an aspect of Error handling which means taking effective measures inside a script in order to avoid the occurrence of errors.

 #1) Making use of Exist property to check the existence of an object before making any operations on the same.

 #2) Synchronization techniques to deal with the delay and wait for operations inside a script.